ddspringle/framework-one-secure-auth/README.md

 * Added BaseBean with convenience functions for populating primary key data and CSRF fields in urls and forms (respectively)
 * Added page caching and flushing capabilities added for static views (for [NVCFUG Preso](https://www.meetup.com/nvcfug/events/236791823/)) - use url param `flushCache` to flush
 * Added fw1 environment control and check for the `prod` (production) environment before running IP watching or blocking routines
-* NEW!
-Added configurable block mode - one of abort or redirect.
+* Added configurable block mode - one of abort or redirect.
 Abort simply aborts further processing for blocked IP's.
 Redirect works as it did before this release, redirecting to the ipBlocked.html file.
+* NEW!
+Migrated to new Application.cfc FW/1 initialization model
+* NEW! **BREAKING CHANGE** The two factor authentication code from our two-factor example has been rolled into this code as of 7/24/2017.
+You can turn on 2FA in the Application.cfc (off by default to maintain backwards compatibility).
+Code prior to this release has been moved to the `legacy` branch.

 This code was put together for the `ColdFusion: Code Security Best Practices` presentation by Denard Springle at [NCDevCon 2015](http://www.ncdevcon.com) and is a good basic starting point if you need to create a secure application using fw/1.